-If there was one thing, I had understood about myself before I decided to become an author ― I knew where I stood on a specific matter.
-I could make up my mind in a jiffy, take a decision, and stand on it (For as long until I take a new one and overwrite the earlier one…at least!).
+If there was one thing, I had understood about myself before I decided to become an author―I knew where I stood on a specific matter.
+I could make up my mind in a jiffy, take a decision, and stand on it (Until I take a new one and overwrite the earlier one).
 I had no patience with people who take days to make up their mind about something.
 I constructed a plot, formulated it based on one idea about the story, and despite temptations on the way, I stayed single-minded.

 But after I finished my book, I learned I could no longer be proud of my ability to take quick decisions.
-I have ‘Tied to Deceit Final Edits no. 1 to Tied to Deceit Final Edits 27’…yes!
-27 copies of the manuscript sitting on my hard drive (I’m not counting the other 8 first drafts).
+I have 27 copies of the manuscript sitting on my hard drive (I’m not counting the other 8 first drafts).
 Now don’t imagine number 27 is final for me.
-Number 27 is the one, when I decided enough was enough and sent the copy to my editor for copy editing/proof reading.
+Number 27 is the one, when I decided enough was enough and sent the copy to my editor.
 Every time I read my manuscript, I cut, edit, rewrite.
-The most bothersome thing is I will continue to feel the urge to do so even after the book comes out in print in June of 2018 (At least there I know where I stand!), because that’s how I feel about my poetry anthology as well.
+The most bothersome thing is I will continue to feel the urge to do so even after the book comes out in print in August 2018 (At least there I know where I stand!).
 So yes, I learned I’m one of those confused people who never can make up their mind about a particular thing.
 It was a revelation!

-After I finished writing my book and put up another one for publication, I took to social media and announced my newly achieved author status to the world.
+After I finished writing my book, I took to social media and announced my newly achieved author status to the world.
 I put my writing up in front of others, shared the thoughts I had in my head and bared myself to their scrutinizing eyes.
 And that, in itself, is courageous.

 I know how to take rejection…